-Google Photos is a highly secure option for storing your photos in the cloud.
-But with files that are impossible to replace, it’s a good idea to keep at least two complete backups of your photo library.
-Google Photos serves as one of these backups, and creating a hard copy of your Google Photos library on a physical hard drive can serve as another.
+Google Photos is a highly secure option for storing photos in the cloud.
+But with files that are impossible to replace, it’s a good idea to keep at least two complete backups.
+Photos serves as one of these backups, and creating a hard copy of your library on a physical hard drive can serve as another.

-Before we dive into how to create a backup of your Google Photos library, it’s important to understand one major catch: there’s no simple way to keep your physical backup automatically synced with your Google Photos library.
-That means it’s important to occasionally add all the photos you’ve uploaded to Google Photos since your last backup to your physical drive.
+Before we dive into how to create a backup, it’s important to understand one major catch: there’s no simple way to keep your physical backup automatically synced with your Google Photos library.
+That means it’s important to occasionally add all the photos you’ve uploaded since your last backup to your physical drive.

-Before your download begins, you’ll need to decide on a couple options.
-You can send your photos directly to another cloud service or get a download link by email.
-You can also modify the compression settings and choose the maximum size for each download.
+Before your download begins, you’ll need to decide on a couple of options.
+You can send photos directly to another service, or get an email download link.
+You can also modify compression settings and choose the maximum size for each download.
 If your library is larger than the maximum size you select, you will receive multiple download links.

 Note that Google also lets you schedule automatic, recurring data exports.
 But, if you choose this option, you won’t only get download links for the new photos you’ve added to your library in the meantime—Google will export your entire photo library each time.

 Once you begin the export, Google Takeout will create a downloadable copy of all the files you selected.
-If you have a large photo library, it may be several hours or more before you receive a download link in your email.
+If you have a large library, it may be several hours or more before you receive a download link.
 Download the files to your hard drive or an external drive to keep as a spare physical backup.